MCZbase/DataShot_DesktopApp/README.md

-(3) Create a not_vcs directory in the project root, copy the file src/main/java/hibernate.cfg.xml into that directory and edit it to supply connection parameters for your production database, then build with:
+(3) Create a not_vcs directory in the project root, copy the file src/main/java/hibernate.cfg.xml into that directory and edit it to supply connection parameters for your production database (likewise the log4j configuration file if you want to change the logging from the production jar),

+     $ mkdir not_vcs
+     $ cp src/main/java/hibernate.cfg.xml not_vcs/
+     $ cp src/main/java/log4j.properties not_vcs/

+then build with:

     mvn package -P production